famsssss/famsssss/README.md

 - 💞️ I’m looking to collaborate on startup ideations, google cloud projects for now..

-- 📫 How to reach me : linktr.ee/am05sg ; linkedin.com/in/am05sg-lau
+- 📫 How to reach me : amosliusg@gmail.com
+  Personal link: linktr.ee/am05sg

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I identify myself as a sigma male with rizz hahaha